 The Metropolitan Boston Transit Authority (MBTA) is Boston’s public transportation system.
 It encompasses the subway system, commuter rail trains, buses, and ferries.

-Locals refer to the subway in Boston as the “T.” It’s called this because the letter “T” is on the sides of all subway cars.
-Besides walking, riding the “T” is the easiest way to get around the city center.
+Locals refer to the subway in Boston as the T. Besides walking, riding the T is the easiest way to get around the city center.
 Also, it’s convenient and affordable.
-Taking the subway gives you access to all Boston’s major attractions.
-Also, you can take the subway to and from the Boston Logan Airport, into Cambridge, and nearby suburbs.
+Taking the subway gives you access to all of Boston’s major attractions.
+You can take the subway to and from Boston Logan Airport, into Cambridge, as well as the nearby suburbs.

 Residents living in Massachusetts’ North or South shores, can commute to work on the ferry.
-Besides commuting to work, many take the ferry for public transport in Boston because of the scenic views.
-While enjoying the ride, passengers of the ferry take in the sights of the Boston Harbor and Boston Harbor Islands.
+Besides just getting from one place to another many choose the ferry for public transport in Boston because of the scenic views.
+While enjoying the ride, passengers can take in the sights of the Boston Harbor and Boston Harbor Islands.
 Depending on your departure location, fares range from $3.50 – $18.50 for a one-way ticket.
 A spontaneous weekend escape has never been easier.

-To reach the ferry from Boston’s city center, you can find the main ferry terminals located along Atlantic Ave.
+To reach the ferry from Boston’s city center, you can find the main ferry terminals located along Atlantic Avenue.
 They are within walking distance of each other and Aquarium Station.
 Ferries operate year-round, regardless of weather.
-As such, there is indoor and outdoor seating for passengers.
+Therefore, they offer both indoor and outdoor seating for passengers.
 Some of the ferry’s popular destinations include Salem, Boston Logan Airport, Charleston, and Winthrop.
 You can even give back to the Boston Harbor Islands through their Volunteers-in-Parks program.

 There are many public transport options in the greater Boston area.
-You can easily leave your car at home, and take the subway or train to work.
-Enjoy Boston’s skyline while taking the ferry to the airport.
-Your choices are plentiful.
+You can easily leave your car at home, and take a subway, bus or bike to work.
+Have to catch a flight?
+Enjoy Boston’s gorgeous skyline while taking the ferry to the airport.
+Here, you can take your commute to the next level.
+Your choices are plentiful!